DennisStav/ESP8266AstrophotographyIntervalometer/README.md

 Wemos D1 Mini
 Arduino Relay module

+The reason I use a relay is to keep the camera electrically isolated from the controller, just in case...

 PinOuts of the different camera manufacturers for the 2.5mm jack of the release http://www.doc-diy.net/photo/remote_pinout/